Leonard Postero

-Leonard Anthony Postero, Sr. (December 11, 1922 – July 20, 2001) was a native of Athens, Georgia, known for his syndicated radio show, Leonard's Losers.
-He was a 1943 graduate of the University of Georgia and served as an aviator in the United States Navy from 1943–1945.
+Leonard Anthony Postero, Sr. (December 11, 1922 – July 20, 2001) was a native of Athens, Georgia, USA, known for his syndicated radio show, Leonard's Losers.
+He was a 1943 graduate of the University of Georgia and was an aviator in the United States Navy from 1943 to 1945.

 Leonard's Losers

 In 1958, Postero taped his first Leonard's Losers radio show at WRFC-AM in Athens.
 The show described college football matchups and then predicted which team would lose.
 Postero taped his show using a pseudonym of "Leonard Postoasties" and was introduced by his sidekick "Percy Peabody" (also voiced by Postero).
 The show's "schtick" was a rural delivery style (à la Jerry Clower) and comedic scripts using alternate team nicknames related to the school mascot or the school itself.
-Some of these references included "riflemen" for the University of Tennessee Volunteers, "red clay hounds" for the University of Georgia Bulldogs, "giant water lizards" for the University of Florida Gators, "pachyderms" for the University of Alabama (because of their elephant mascot), and "the Pope's pupils" for the University of Notre Dame (for its status as a Catholic university).
+Some of these references included "riflemen" for the University of Tennessee Volunteers, "red clay hounds" for the University of Georgia Bulldogs, "Pickens pussycats" for the Clemson University Tigers, "giant water lizards" for the University of Florida Gators, "pachyderms" for the University of Alabama (because of their elephant mascot), and "the Pope's pupils" for the University of Notre Dame (for its status as a Catholic university).
 Leonard claimed that he possessed a "little smart pill machine" to come up with his prognostications and always closed his broadcast with a plea to his sidekick to "get me outta here, Percy."
 A game might be described as follows: